Clinical Supervision for Texas LPC Associates

 How supervision with me is different

-Working with clients who have experienced trauma is my speciality.
+Working with clients who have experienced trauma is my specialty.
 I will teach you to look deeper than the symptom.
-You will learn tools to calm the client’s nervous system, explore their attachment story, and how to conceptualize the treatment plan.
-You'll learn to approach the client like a trauma-informed clinician
+You will learn tools to calm the client's nervous system, explore their attachment story, and how to conceptualize the treatment plan You'll learn to approach the client like a trauma-informed clinician

 .
 Learning the Business of Private Practice Readiness